 To enable this feature, you simply turn on the “Enable cash sweep” button and you're off to the races.

-This 3% APY is another massive selling point for Robinhood Gold.
-After all, this is higher than some high-yield savings accounts, and it makes sure all the money in your brokerage account is being put to work at a given time.
+This 3.75% APY is another massive selling point for Robinhood Gold.
+After all, this is higher than some high-yield savings accounts and cash management accounts, and it makes sure all the money in your brokerage account is being put to work at a given time.

 We still suggest exploring high-yield savings options like Aspiration, Varo, and Current for your emergency funds and idle cash since rates are higher.
 But this latest Robinhood Gold perk is definitiely another fantastic improvement.